ArthurSMg/ArthurSMg/README.md

 Hello, I'm Arthur Magalhães.
-I ma a physicist and currently a master's astronomy student at São Paulo University.
+I am a physicist and currently a master's astronomy student at São Paulo University.

 Here you can find some of my projets that are (sometimes) academic related.